ASquare010/NLP-Resume-Parser/README.md

-# Resume Parser and Similarity Scorer
+# Resume Parser and Similarity Scorer Calculator
+V1.0
 ## Introduction

 The Resume Parser and Similarity Scorer is a tool designed to streamline the hiring process by comparing resumes (CVs) against a provided job description (JD) and generating a similarity score.
 This documentation outlines the setup, configuration, and usage of the system.